MEETINGS: The Descendants of '76 meetings are held on the second Wednesday of the month and on Saturday mornings.

 The content contained herein does not necessarily represent the position of the NSDAR.
 Hyperlinks to other sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.
 The DAR Insignia is the property of, and is copyrighted by, the National Society of the Daughters of the American Revolution.

 The Descendants of '76 Chapter, a member of the National Society Daughters of the American Revolution (NSDAR) is comprised of a group of dynamic and interesting women who share an interest in community service and a dedication to patriotism.
 Our membership history includes one of the first female aviators in the U.S., a space shuttle astronaut, a United States Ambassador, and many other women with significant professional and personal accomplishments.
+We are the 2nd largest chapter in DCDAR.
 We enthusiastically welcome new members who bring their energy and ideas to our chapter.
 We are a multi generational chapter and we look forward to hearing from prospective members and hope that you can join us for a meeting!

 The Sarah St. Clair Chapter was organized on November 3, 1909.
 It was named in honor of Sarah St. Clair who was the great great grandmother of the man married to the founding regent.
 She was an American Revolutionary War patriot.
 On September 11, 1922, several members transferred to the Emily Nelson Chapter.
 The remaining members selected a new name, “Descendants of '76.”

 Interesting Fact!
 On June 15, 1918, the chapter received into membership Julia Purcell Gray, a Real Daughter, whose father was a boyhood friend and neighbor of George Washington; he served under him in the American Revolution.